 Prior Coursework

-With program approval, students are allowed to count up to 20 credits of graduate coursework taken at other institutions or as a UW–Madison Special student (with a maximum of 9 special student credits as part of the 20).
+With program approval, students are allowed to transfer up to 20 credits of graduate coursework taken at other institutions.
 Prior coursework taken at other institutions may not be used to satisfy the minimum graduate residence credit requirement.
-Credits earned five or more years prior to admission to an MFA degree are not allowed to satisfy requirements.
+Credits earned ten or more years prior to admission to a master's degree are not allowed to satisfy requirements.

 Probation